A torn ACL usually is treated with a procedure called an ACL reconstruction.

 that wraps around the knee).
 You'll use the crutches to get around so you don't put

 too much weight on your leg for the first week.

 What Is Recovery Like?

-of your recovery.
-You'll start PT about a week after surgery and continue for the
+part of your recovery.
+You'll start PT about a week after surgery and continue for

-next few months.
-The physical therapist will help you put more and more weight on
+the next few months.
+The physical therapist will help you put more and more weight

 You also might use a CPM (continuous passive motion) machine that